BryanMartinez95/ContentsLimitInsurance/ContentsLimitInsurance/ClientApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is currently not configured to run independently from its ASP.NET Core Api.
+The app must be started via ASP.Net Core `dotnet run` or through Visual Studio/IDE

 # Project Structure